jameshughes89/cs101/site/topics/references/references.rst

 .. image:: array_pointer_copy_change.png

 * Did I change the contents at the memory location ``w``?
-   * No, I changed something that the pointer in the memory location ``w`` was pointing to!!
+   * No, I changed something that the reference in the memory location ``w`` was pointing to!!

 * Memory (typically) works like this for non-primitive types (objects)
    * Arrays